 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Anyone who delves into making fresh pasta at home—whether you’re using a machine or rolling and cutting it by hand—quickly learns that the strands need to be separated as soon as they’re cut and hung to dry for about 15 minutes before cooking.
+Anyone who delves into making fresh pasta at home—whether you’re using a machine or rolling and cutting it by hand—quickly learns that the strands need to be separated as soon as they’re cut and hung to dry before cooking.
 This is to avoid pasta that clumps and sticks together or dissolves into a gloppy mess as soon as it’s dropped into boiling water.
 If you don’t plan to cook it right away or have extra pasta that you’d like to keep for future use, fresh pasta can be dried more thoroughly over several hours and then stored at room temperature.
 This also requires hanging so that it can dry completely and evenly, with air passing around all its surfaces to prevent the formation of mold.

-While you can certainly improvise and utilize clothes hangers, a laundry drying rack, the back of a chair, or even a broom handle, if you plan on making homemade pasta regularly, a dedicated pasta drying rack is a more efficient, less messy, and more sanitary solution.
+While you can certainly improvise and utilize clothes hangers, a laundry drying rack, the back of a chair, or even a broom handle, if you plan on making homemade pasta regularly, a dedicated pasta drying rack is a more efficient, less messy, and more hygienic solution.

 Here are our picks for the best pasta drying racks.

 Best Overall: Cambom Collapsible Pasta Drying Rack